A choice as to how you want to borrow. You can borrow in your own name or as a group of up to four private individuals.

 You will need to earn a minimum income to apply for a Woolwich Buy to Let mortgage.
-The principal customer must earn and be able to evidence a minimum gross annual income of £20k, increasing to £50k where you wish to have aggregate Buy to Let mortgages with us in excess of £2m or an individual loan of £501k to £1m.
+The principal customer must earn and be able to evidence a minimum gross annual income of £25k, increasing to £50k where aggregate borrowing or an individual loan size is over £500,000.
 If you're a Barclays Current Account customer, we've made applying for a Woolwich Buy to Let even easier!
-Ask us how
+Ask us how.

 Calculating how much you could borrow

 Your Buy to Let property needs to generate enough rental income to cover your annual mortgage interest payments.

 Please note that an assessment of the market rent based on letting to a single household, will be provided as part of our valuation and it is this figure which will be used to actually underwrite your mortgage.